To help you understand the financial aid process, procedures and documents, we have compiled a list of common financial aid terms.

 Spouses and Dependents of Service Members Scholarship: Harrison awards up to 10 scholarships during the months of November and May to eligible spouses and dependents of service members.
 You can apply online by September 30 for scholarships that will be awarded in November.
 The application process reopens in January with a deadline of March 31 for scholarships that will be awarded in May.

 Stafford Loan: A loan made to college students through a federal loan program.
 Interest on the loan may be paid (may not accrue) while the student is enrolled at least half time depending upon the student’s financial need.
 For students without need, the interest accrues while they are attending school.

 Textbooks: The materials used in class.
 It’s important to include these fees in your financial planning.

 Tuition: The charge for taking classes at a school.

 Work Study: A federally subsidized program that allows a student to earn money in a job, either on- or off-campus, to help cover education expenses.
-Eligibility is based on need.
+Eligibility is need-based.